Bence Bicsák

 Since 2014, Bicsák's race results have brought him much national attention.
 His career has been watched closely.
 As a triathlete, he has been a member of the PSN zrt (Pécsi Sport Nonprofit) triathlon team since 2015.
-The PSN zrt team is based in the city of Pécs where Bence Bicsák resides and where he completed his university degree.
+The PSN zrt team is based in the city of Pécs where Bence Bicsák resided until 2022 and where he completed his university degree.
 He graduated with a Major in Business Administration and Management from the university of Pécs, (Pécsi Tudományegyetem).